$\mu$LO: Compute-Efficient Meta-Generalization of Learned Optimizers: Empirical evaluation

-\textbf{Baseline LOs and $\mu$LOs.} The training configuration of each learned optimizer is summarized in Table~\ref{tab:optimizers}.
-Each LO is a 2-layer width $32$ per-parameter MLP \citep{metz2022practical}.
-The first baseline optimizer, $\los$, is trained on a single task where the optimizee is initialized via SP (standard parametrization as in previous works).
-This is the single task baseline which we assume to meta-generalize poorly to many tasks in our suite.
-The second baseline optimizer, $\lom$, is trained on three versions of the same task where the width of the optimizee MLP changes.
-This baseline sheds light on whether simply varying the optimizee width during meta-training is enough to achieve generalization of the LO to wider networks.
-Our $\mulos$ and $\mulom$ are trained on the same tasks as $\los$ and $\lom$, but the optimizee MLPs and parameter updates are parameterized in \mup (section~\ref{ssec:mulo}).
-For the inner optimization task, we used a maximum unroll length of $1000$ iterations.
-For all meta-training and hyperparameter tuning details, including their ablation experiments see section~\ref{sec:apdx:meta-training} of the appendix.
+\textbf{Baseline LOs and $\mu$LOs.} The meta-training configuration of each learned optimizer is summarized in Table~\ref{tab:optimizers}.
+Each learned optimizer (ours and the baselines) in our empirical evaluation is meta-trained using the multiple-width single-task meta-training recipe proposed in section~\ref{sssec:metadist}. \textbf{Notably, these tasks only include MLPs (see Fig~\ref{fig:metagen}), while the hand-desinged optimizers in our study are tuned individually on each task.} The SP baselines sheds light on whether simply varying the SP optimizee width during meta-training is enough to achieve generalization of the LO to wider networks in SP.
+During meta-training, we set the inner problem length to be $1000$ iterations.
+Therefore, any optimization beyond this length is considered out-of-distribution.
+For all meta-training and hyperparameter tuning details, including ablation experiments, see section~\ref{apdx:sec:meta-train} of the appendix.

-\textbf{Pre-trained VeLO.} VeLO~\citep{velo} is a learned optimizer that was meta-trained on a curriculum of progressively more expensive meta-training tasks for a total of $4000$ TPU months.
-These tasks include but are not limited to image classification with MLPs, ViTs, ConvNets, and ResNets; compression with MLP auto-encoders; generative modeling with VAEs; and language modeling with transformers and recurrent neural networks.
-During meta-training, VeLO unrolls inner problems for up to 20k steps ($20\times$ ours); the final model was then fine-tuned on tasks with up to 200k steps of optimization.
-VeLO, therefore, represents the strongest baseline in our empirical evaluation.

-\textbf{Is Pre-trained VeLO a fair baseline?} While we believe the comparison is important given the relevance of our results to scaling up LOs, we highlight that the comparison will unfairly advantage VeLO as all tasks in our suite fall within its meta-training distribution and VeLO was meta-trained on inner unroll horizons well beyond those we evaluate.
-Thus when comparing our LOs to VeLO, it is important to keep in mind that ours are meta-trained with only $0.004\%$ of VeLO's compute budget.

-\textbf{$\mu$Adam$_S$ and $\mu$Adam$_M$ baselines.} We tune two Adam baselines that follow \mup Adam~\citep{tensorv} on the same meta-training tasks as our learned optimizers and transfer the hyperparameters to the evaluation tasks making them fair baselines (Table~\ref{tab:optimizers}).
-We tune the learning rate and three multipliers: input multiplier, output multiplier, and the hidden learning rate multiplier.
-These multipliers correspond to adding a tunable constant to the pre-activation multiplier for input weights, the pre-activation multiplier for output weights, and the Adam LR for hidden weights.
-More details about the grid search over $500$ configurations are provided in Section~\ref{sec:apdx:adam-tuning} of the appendix.